renanigt/vraptor-security/README.md

 Vraptor Security
 ================

-A VRaptor Plugin to provide security for your applications..
+A VRaptor Plugin to provide security for your applications.